jkadams96/auth-board/README.md

 To create a Kanban Board with interface usability and minor security features.

 ## Core Utilities
-next.js, react.js, Tailwind, SQL, Typescript.
+next.js, react.js, Tailwind, SQL, Typescript, Vercel.

 ## **<ins>Working With The Kanban Board</ins>**
 The command to generate the project in bash is: